 Once a diva, always a diva!
 Mariah went full on princess to wed her mentor, former record producer Tommy Mottola at St. Patrick's Cathedral in New York on June 5, 1993.
-The lavish $500,000 affair was fit for royalty, allegedly inspired by Princess Diana and Prince Charles's wedding.
-Mariah even wore a Princess Diana-inspired over-the-top dress — complete with 10-foot veil and 27-foot train — courtesy of Vera Wang.
-The gown's estimated cost — $25,000.
-The guest list was a who's-who of the 1990s music industry — Barbra Streisand, Michael Bolton, Bruce Springsteen, Dick Clark, and Ozzy Osbourne.
+The lavish $500,000 affair was fit for royalty, allegedly inspired by Princess Diana and Prince Charles's wedding (and this was wayyyyyy before everyone was obsessed with The Crown!).
+Mariah even wore a Princess Diana-inspired over-the-top dress—complete with 10-foot veil and 27-foot train—courtesy of Vera Wang.
+The gown's estimated cost—$25,000.
+The guest list was a who's-who of the 1990s music industry—Barbra Streisand, Michael Bolton, Bruce Springsteen, Dick Clark, and Ozzy Osbourne.

 Mariah's musical fairy tale romance would end in 1997, when the couple filed for divorce.